-Primary bone A disease where cells divide and grow uncontrollably and can spread to other areas of the body.
-(PBC) is a group of cancers that includes osteosarcoma (OS).
+Primary bone cancer (PBC) is a group of cancers that includes osteosarcoma (OS).
 Other cancers in this group are Ewing’s sarcoma, chondrosarcoma and chordoma.
 There have been few advances in the treatment of PBC for the past 40 years.
 This means there is an urgent need to find new therapeutic strategies for PBC.

 There has been recent interest in a family of proteins called P2 receptors.
 These receptors are activated by ATP (adenosine triphosphate) and form pores that allow small ions such as Ca2+ (calcium) and Na+ (sodium) into our cells.
 These small ions play critical roles in many processes in the body.
 ATP has been found in high concentrations in tumours meaning that P2 receptors may be activated more than normal.
 There are 15 different proteins in the P2 receptor family.
 Many of these have been identified in different cancers.
-However, they have been shown to have both pro- and anti-tumour effects depending on the Found in cells and needed for the development, growth and function of our bodies. and type of cancer.
+However, they have been shown to have both pro- and anti-tumour effects depending on the protein and type of cancer.

 A review of P2 receptors in PBCs was published earlier this year.
 This review took a systematic approach and identified studies on P2 receptors in PBC.
 They looked for the following information:

 - Which P2 receptors were found in the different PBC

 - What signalling pathways were turned on because of P2 receptor activation